darsain/sly/README.md

 ## Notable behaviors

-+ Wen using item based navigation, you can go wild with your items.
++ When using item based navigation, you can go wild with your items.
 Each one can be different size, and have different margins & paddings.
 Sly is smart, and can figure it out :)

 + When **forceCentered** item navigation is used, every item is considered to be a new page.
 That's so the pages bar could render page button for each item.
 Check the **forceCentered** horizontal examples in demo page.
 Also, in this case, the **nextPage** & **prevPage** methods do the exact same thing as **next** & **prev** methods.